aurotripathy/training-with-noise-reduces-overfitting/README.md

     return point
 ```

-We notice that, for the same number of epochs and the same batch-size (effectively the same hyperparamters), the training regime is unable to overfit on the meager data.
+We notice that, for the same number of epochs and the same batch-size (effectively the same hyperparamters), the training regime is unable to overfit on the meager data (however hard we try).

 <img src="Noise-Added-to-Smooth-boundary.png" alt="drawing" style="width:600px;"/>